CJTS15/Get-Set-Cookies/README.md

 # Get Set Cookies
-A simple JS script on getting URL parameters and setting it as cookies value
+A simple JS script on getting URL parameters and setting it as a value.